phmaddux/Gosu/notes.md

   - if you need help "brew help"
   - if is broken "brew doctor"
-  - "brew list" will show your packages
+  - "brew list" will show your packages sudo - "imperio" makes the computer do things it normally wouldn't.
+Can be very dangerous.
+So new sudo gem install anything.
+Just gem install it

 ## Ruby
 In the terminal 'ruby filename.rb' will run a file